janebmckenna/Milestone-Project2/README.md

 **The Idle Playground Logo**

-This is a retro logo for the idle playground with a simple tag line to indicate the relaxed nature of games, stubbley conveys the message that the games are just a bit of fun to play while you're wasting some time.
+This is a retro logo for the idle playground with a simple tag line to indicate the relaxed nature of the games and subtly conveys the message that the games are just a bit of fun to play while you're passing some time.

 **Game Play Buttons**